Skratti/The-Book/WebProgrammingBasics.md

 $(document).ready(pageIndex.myOnLoad);
 ~~~~

-The $ character calls JQuery, document is a JavaScript object which is automatically created for each website and described here:
+The $ character calls JQuery, and document is a JavaScript object which is automatically created for each website and described here:
 https://www.w3schools.com/js/js_htmldom_document.asp
 Take a look a that documentation and the method calls available on document.

 JQuery is mostly used to fetch HTML elements: $("#AnIdUsed") and $(".AcSSclassNameUsed") are a bit similar to the getElement(s) method on document.
 These methods return a JQuery object, which also has a handful of useful methods which are sometimes used.
-And a very nice thing is that one can put any css selector into the JQuery call to find one or more element on the page
+And a very nice thing is that one can put any css selector into the JQuery call to find one or more elements on the page
 https://www.w3schools.com/css/css_selectors.asp

 Back to the .ready(pageIndex.myOnLoad) call above: This adds the pageIndex.myOnLoad function to the list of functions which is called after page load.
 In pure Javascript, one could use